medhatdawoud/dailymumm/README.md

 # Daily Mumm #

-It's a single page app that service colleges in work place in collecting food orders from the same restaurant, it's fast and stright forward and also divid the extras and tips on people based on their orders.
+It's a single page app that help colleges in work place with collecting food orders from the same restaurant, it's fast and stright forward and also divid the extras and tips on people based on their orders, send them notification emails on order delivery.

 There are an online staging version for Dailymumm (check it out from [here](https://goo.gl/JBw542))